6.10.9 Notched Boxes with Variable Width Control

 - Open the Tutorial Data.opj and browse to the Box Variable Width folder.

-- Activate workbook Book1CAA, go to Sheet1.
-Highlight columns B to I (do not select column C) and then select Plot: Statistics: Box Chart.
+- Activate workbook Book7, highlight columns A~F and then select Plot: Statistics: Box Chart.
 Next, select and delete the legend object from the graph.

 - Double-click on one of the boxes to open the Plot Details dialog and go to the Box tab.
 Set Style to Notched Box.
-Select the Box Width by Parameter box and then set Box Width (%) to Units and enter 1.2 for Scaling Factor.
+Select the Box Width by Parameter box and then set Box Width (%) to Number of Vehicles (in million) and enter 1.2 for Scaling Factor.
 Select the Outliers box.
 Outliers in Line is automatically checked.

 More Box Style Customization Steps